-NXT Tag Team Championship – War Raiders (c) def.
-Ricochet & Aleister Black
+NXT Tag Team Championship – War Raiders (Hanson and Rowe) (c) def.
+Ricochet and Aleister Black

 A 30-minute opener that was WAYYY better than I expected.
 There was a lot of emotion throughout.
 The early staredowns in the beginning to the tail end the of the match, both teams left me glued to the T.V. to see what will happen next.
 While it was kind of obvious that War Raiders were going to win here, given the eventual full-time main roster turns for Black and Ricochet it still left me guessing at times that the new tag team would win the gold.
 The post-match ovation Black and Ricochet got was nice as they look to be members of either SmackDown or Raw come Superstar Shakeup time next week.
 Kudos to both teams for setting the tone for a great night.

 Also, have to note War Raider’s entrance here.
 The Viking themed entrance was amazing here.